Enrico204/blocklists/tools/README.md

 This project contains multiple executables.
 They are defined in `cmd/`.
 Note that `dnsbl` is defined as separate Go package as it requires a large number of dependencies.

+The `pkg/` directory contains some public packages, like `blocklists/` which helps to handle YAML indexes and IP lists.

 The `internal/` directory contains all internal packages: `internal/filters/` are "filters" used to download and clean IP lists from their source.